Upgrading the Certdog Database

 Verify that you meet the pre-requisites mentioned at the top of this page

-The script outputs the following files:
+The script outputs the following files (located in the .\certdog\install folder:

 -